-St. Agnes Racial Demographics and St. Agnes Hospital's lack of diversity in management level Nursing.
+St. Agnes Racial Hostile Work Environment and St. Agnes Hospital's lack of diversity in management level Nursing.

 Baltimore has a 66+% African American population.
 St. Agnes Hospital's zip code has 77+% African American Population.

 St. Agnes has stated in Maryland documents, that they "serve a 90% NON-WHITE Primary Service Area", that they are "surrounded" and they openly refer to those living in that 90% NON-WHITE service area as "Poverty Stricken Urban African Americans".
 These do not appear to be terms of endearment.